andrewkchan/puffscript/README.md

 var a = float(5);
 ```

 Decimal and hex literals for integers, bytes, and floats are supported.
-Floats are distinguished from ints/bytes by a decimal point: `.`
+Floats are distinguished from ints/bytes by a decimal point.

 **Variables**